 Just the name evokes mystery and romance.
 Its Latin name means literally “dew of the sea” and this herb has been steeped in traditions and folklore for centuries.
 The Roman, Pliny, recommended rosemary for failing eyesight, jaundice and the healing of wounds.
 Although it was introduced to England by Queen Philippa of Hainault in the16th century, it already had been mentioned in an Anglo-Saxon Herbal of the 11th century.

 The students of Ancient Greece supposedly wove twigs of rosemary in their hair to help them remember for examinations.
 In the Middle Ages, people depended on sprigs of rosemary to ward off demons and evil spirits.
-In some parts of Wales, mourners at funerals are still given a sprig of rosemary to be cast on the coffin as it is lowered into the grave, for rosemary is best recognized as the herb of fidelity and remembrance.
-Because it is the symbol of friendship, remembrance and love, rosemary has traditionally been a wedding guest.
-Brides wore wreaths woven with rosemary or carried rosemary in their bouquets.
+In some parts of Wales, mourners at funerals are still given a sprig to be cast on the coffin as it is lowered into the grave, for rosemary is best recognized as the herb of fidelity and remembrance.
+Because it is the symbol of friendship, remembrance, and love, it has also traditionally been a wedding guest.
+Brides wore wreaths woven with rosemary or carried it in their bouquets.
 Anne of Cleves wore such a wreath at her wedding.
 A rosemary branch, richly gilded and tied with silken ribbons used to be presented to wedding guests.

 DID YOU KNOW?

 - A rosemary hair rinse will revitalize the scalp, prevent dandruff, and encourage growth of new hair.

 - You can tie together a small bundle of rosemary branches to use as a brush for the barbeque sauce.

 - The Spaniards revere it as one of the bushes that gave shelter to the Virgin Mary in the flight into Egypt.

 - As a dye plant, rosemary produces various shades of yellow-green with wool.